-As Colorado businesses adapt to the challenges posed by COVID-19, from reduced revenues to workplace disruptions to navigating complex federal relief programs, many are taking extraordinary steps to help their communities, customers and employees through these unprecedented times.
+As businesses adapt to the challenges posed by COVID-19 by maintaining social distancing, enforcing masks, testing employees regularly, and getting business disinfection services like Naturally Green (https://naturallygreencleaning.com/covid-cleaning-los-angeles/), many are taking extraordinary steps to help their communities, customers and employees through these unprecedented times.

 In Colorado, Murphy Company Mechanical Contractors & Engineers is building hand washing stations for some of their construction sites to help keep their craft men and women healthy and safe.
 It’s almost impossible to find premanufactured handwashing stations anywhere else, so they are building their own.
 Murphy Company has also donated 700 pieces of aluminum strips for face masks.

 Johnson Storage & Moving has adapted very quickly to the COVID-19 crisis.
-While the core moving and storage business is down, repurposing an established crew has enabled the company to launch two new businesses almost overnight: one business is assembling hospital beds, the second is cleaning and sanitizing office buildings.
+While the core moving and storage business is down, they have been busy repurposing their established crew and equipment such as hand winch lift trucks.
+This has enabled the company to launch two new businesses almost overnight: one business is moving and assembling hospital beds, the second is cleaning and sanitizing office buildings.
 Johnson was able to secure these contracts by approaching its existing customers who needed these new services, and who were eager to purchase them from an already trusted partner.

 In recognition of first responders and medical personnel, AT&T is committing $5.5 million in much needed support – in the form of nourishing meals – for these heroes and others in need because of COVID-19 impacts.
 The effort begins now with a $1.5 million contribution to World Central Kitchen.
 AT&T will also be collaborating with a host of additional local organizations in communities most impacted by the pandemic.
 Together, these organizations will help create a network of expertise in food security, disaster response and community engagement to deploy the resources needed to reach the most vulnerable populations across the country.